Brand Names: Nuvigil

 What are the possible side effects of armodafinil (Nuvigil)?

-Stop using armodafinil and call your doctor at once if you have a serious side effect such as:
+Stop using armodafinil and call your doctor at once if you have:

 - bruising, severe tingling, numbness, pain, muscle weakness;